briannaschuh/s-ds363/README.md

 # Multivariate Exploratory Analysis on the Premier League

-Welcome to the **Multivariate Exploratory Analysis on the Premier League** repository!
 This project focuses on performing an in-depth analysis of player statistics from FIFA 20 to gain insights into the categorization of soccer players based on various attributes.
 This project was completed as a requirement for a Yale course, S&DS 363: Multivariate Statistical Methods.

 ## Table of Contents
 - [Introduction](#introduction)